benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/4-Capacity/_index.en.md

 ![Execution results](../images/se-mod1-capacity11.png)

 3. Choose the *Step output* on the right side to see the output path for the choice state.
 In this, the Executions array in the isCapacityAvailable attribute is empty.
 This means there are no active executions, so there is capacity available, causing the workflow to go to the pass state.

+### Recap

+- In this section, you add another choice state to the workflow.
+- This checks the amount of capacity available.
+In this example, the shop is at capacity when there are 20 orders in the queue.
+- You tested this in the console and saw how the execution flows now with two choice states.

+### Next steps

+Next, you'll add a human-readable order number to each execution.